numberly/flask-stupe/README.rst

 Comparison
 ==========

-Here is a comparison of a bare Flask application and its equivalent Stupeflask version.
-They both rely on MongoDB, handle input and output in JSON, and allow to create a user and retrieve one or more.
+Here is a comparison of a bare Flask_ application and its equivalent Stupeflask version.
+They both rely on MongoDB_, handle input and output in JSON, and allow to create a user and retrieve one or more.

 +--------------------------------------------------------+-----------------------------------------------------+